OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 - Come to terms with the fact that you won’t find a way to explain things in deep learning in the same way you do with linear/logistic regression, etc. It is a different mindset.
 - Try to develop a better intuition to help you improve your model development strategies.
 Additionally, do the math or look into visual representations to understand the significance of the hyperparameters.
 - Expect to spend a significant time checking, filtering and adding to your data if possible as long as you are not using a benchmark data set.
 Don’t assume that deep learning methods will solve your data problems.
 - Consider reframing your problem if applicable.
 If not, dig deeper beyond the "Getting Started" tutorial and ask in public.
-There's a lot of hidden research about narrow applications and different methods.
+There's a lot of hidden research and libraries about narrow applications and different methods.